chauvinSimon/my_route_planning_recipe/README.md

 - :star_struck: Do not check every detail in advance; leave room for surprise and wonder.
 - :sheep: `strava-global-heatmap` is a fantastic tool, but do not become a [mouton de Panurge](https://www.frenchlearner.com/expressions/comme-les-moutons-de-panurge/), i.e. one sheep who follows a group without thinking for himself.
 - :rescue_worker_helmet: Safety first.
-Accept to
+Agree to turn back and abandon your plan if the situation becomes too dangerous.
 - :partying_face: A `plan` must stay a `plan`: feel free to **improvise** while on the terrain.

 I hope you enjoyed reading this page, and could learn something.